SIS: Seam-Informed Strategy for T-shirt Unfolding: Method

 We then convert the straight line segment $\textbf{\textit{f}}^{\mathrm{SL}}$ into a bounding box $\textbf{\textit{f}}^{\mathrm{S}}$ by using the two endpoints as the diagonal vertices of the bounding box.
 To represent the orientation of the straight line segment $\textbf{\textit{f}}^{\mathrm{SL}}$ in the bounding box $\textbf{\textit{f}}^{\mathrm{S}}$, we divide each seam segment category into four orientation subclasses $i \in \{1,2,3,4\}$, namely downward diagonal ($i=1$), upward diagonal ($i=2$), horizontal ($i=3$), and vertical ($i=4$), as shown in Fig.~\ref{fig:subclass}~(a).
 This quadrupled the number of seam segment categories.
 Consequently, each oriented seam line segment $\textbf{\textit{f}}^{\mathrm{S}} \in \textbf{F}^{\mathrm{S}}$ is defined by the oriented seam segment category $s_{i,j}$ and the parameters $x, y, \hat{w}, \hat{h}$ of the bounding box, i.e. $\textbf{\textit{f}}^{\mathrm{S}}=[s_{i,j}, x, y, \hat{w}, \hat{h}]$, where $x, y$ denote the coordinate of the center of the bounding box. $\hat{w}, \hat{h}$ denote the width and height of the bounding box.

-This bounding-box-based categorization of the seam line segment is used as the labeling rule for the SLE shown in Algorithm \ref{alg:QOL}.
-To implement the SLE, we introduce: \begin{itemize} \item $\lambda_{thres}$, a threshold for the width and height of the bounding box in pixels: Note that the computation of the loss function during network training is very sensitive to a tiny or thin object whose area is very small. $\lambda_{thres}$ is introduced in Algorithm \ref{alg:QOL} to guarantee a minimum size of the bounding box. \item Data augmentation of $\textbf{\textit{f}}^{\mathrm{S}}$ with recategorization: The orientation subclass is not invariant if the image is flipped or rotated during data augmentation.
-Recategorization is carried out using Algorithm \ref{alg:QOL} when the image is flipped or rotated. \end{itemize}
+This bounding-box-based categorization of the seam line segment is used as the labeling rule for the SLE shown in Algorithm~\ref{alg:QOL}.
+To implement the SLE, we introduce: \begin{itemize} \item $\lambda_\mathrm{thres}$, a threshold for the width and height of the bounding box in pixels: Note that the computation of the loss function during network training is very sensitive to a tiny or thin object whose area is very small. $\lambda_\mathrm{thres}$ is introduced in Algorithm~\ref{alg:QOL} to guarantee a minimum size of the bounding box. \item Data augmentation of $\textbf{\textit{f}}^{\mathrm{S}}$ with recategorization: The orientation subclass is not invariant if the image is flipped or rotated during data augmentation.
+Recategorization is carried out using Algorithm~\ref{alg:QOL} when the image is flipped or rotated. \end{itemize}

 The proposed SLE can extract both curved and straight seams as a set of seam line segments.
-The predicted seam segments are superimposed onto the original observation $o_{\tau-1}$ to generate the seam map $o^\mathrm{S}_{\tau-1}$, as shown in Fig.~\ref{fig:subclass}~(c)
+The predicted seam segments are superimposed onto the original observation $o_{\tau-1}$ to generate the seam-map $o^\mathrm{S}_{\tau-1}$, as shown in Fig.~\ref{fig:subclass}~(c)